Robert Sprague

-Robert Cole Sprague (born April 18, 1973) is an American politician serving as the 49th and current Ohio Treasurer of State.
+Robert Cole Sprague (born April 18, 1973) is an American politician serving as the Ohio treasurer of state since 2019.
 Prior to his election as treasurer, he represented the 83rd district in the Ohio House of Representatives, and served as city auditor and treasurer in his hometown of Findlay.
 He is a member of the Republican Party.

 Personal life and early career

 Sprague was raised in Findlay, Ohio, and graduated from Findlay High School.
 He then went on to Duke University, where he earned a BS in mechanical engineering, followed with an MBA from the University of North Carolina at Chapel Hill.
 After graduation, he worked at Ernst & Young in Atlanta, Georgia, as a project lead before starting his own consulting firm, advising businesses from London to Singapore.
 He moved back to Findlay, where he still resides with his wife Amanda and their five children.
 After leaving the private sector, he served as treasurer and auditor for the city, helping to improve its credit rating and lower debt service costs.
 He also started issuing an annual financial report to help taxpayers understand the city's finances.